pakastin/redom-state/README.md

 - Flexible (stopPropagation etc)

 ## Future
-I will release this as a library, for now it's just an experiment.
+I will release this as a separate library or some parts included in RE:DOM.
+For now it's just an experiment.

 ## Run
 ```